camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - Optimize is not supported.
   - This is due to Optimize depending on Identity to work.
 - Connectors can be deployed alongside but ensure to understand idempotency based on [the described documentation](../../../components/connectors/use-connectors/inbound.md#creating-the-connector-event).
+  - in a dual-region setup, you'll have two connector deployments and using message idempotency is of importance to not duplicate events.
 - Zeebe cluster scaling is not supported.
 - Web-Modeler is a standalone component and is not covered in this guide.
   - Modeling applications can operate independently outside of the automation clusters.